 Begin your hike on the wide pebble stone trail north of the Sylvan Lake parking area located on the lake’s east side (same parking lot for the Sylvan Lake beach).
 This is trail #9.

-If you start super early to beat the crowds, you will likely have the trail to yourself (ahhhhhh, lovely).
+If you start super early to beat the crowds, you will likely have the trail to yourself.
 For the most part, trail #9 gets a fair amount of traffic.

-Hiking to the top of Black Elk Peak is a fair trek and workout.
-Below are items we always take hiking and recommend.
+Hiking to the top of Black Elk Peak is a decent trek and workout.

 Ashlee & Pablo